mauriciomani/Capstone-Project/README.md

 # Ecce Homo
-Ecce Homo aims to be an automatic tool to implement machine learning workflow tasks.
+Ecce Homo aims to be an automatic tool to implement machine learning workflow tasks, often call as AutoML.
 To see an example please visit [eccehomo](https://github.com/mauriciomani/Capstone-Project/tree/master/eccehomo) folder where you will find a IPython Notebbok with implementation on titanic dataset.
 This is part of the Final Capstone project on the Machine learning engineer nanodegree.
 For more information please visit [Udacity](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t).
 Or visit either [proposal.pdf](https://github.com/mauriciomani/Capstone-Project/blob/master/proposal.pdf) or [project_report.pdf](https://github.com/mauriciomani/Capstone-Project/blob/master/project_report.pdf).
 ## Why Ecce Homo?